AvantikaSanyal/cryptonite_taskphase_avantika/Task-1(1-6).md

 You provided the correct secret code (MPF3bojF) using the --secret flag.
 This satisfied /challenge/college and resulted in a success message with your flag.

+# WRITING TO MULTIPLE PROGRAMS
+pwn.college{YJE1T_EjGCAveHYCatVOS5XPN9-.dBDO0UDLykzN0czW}
+The command >( /challenge/the ) creates a temporary named pipe and connects it to the standard input of /challenge/the.
+This allows you to treat the output of /challenge/the as if it were a file.
+The command tee reads the output of /challenge/hack and writes it to its standard output (which is the terminal) and to the temporary named pipe created in the previous step.
+The output of tee is then piped to /challenge/planet.
+This means that the output of /challenge/hack is now being sent to both /challenge/the and /challenge/planet simultaneously.
+Both /challenge/the and /challenge/planet will receive the output of /challenge/hack as their input and can process it accordingly.

+hacker@piping~writing-to-multiple-programs:~$ /challenge/hack |tee >(/challenge/the) | /challenge/planet

+# SPLIT PIPING STDERR AND STDOUT
+ /challenge/hack 2> >( /challenge/the ) | /challenge/planet
+Process Substitution:

+>( /challenge/the ) creates a temporary named pipe and connects it to the standard input of /challenge/the.
+Redirection:

+2> redirects the standard error (stderr) of /challenge/hack to the temporary named pipe created in step 1.
+Piping:

+The standard output (stdout) of /challenge/hack is piped to /challenge/planet using the | operator.